-IN BRIEF Raises in oil production planned RIYADH, Saudi Árabia - Saudi Árabia, the world's largest oil exporter, will raise production capacity from 9.5 million barrels a day to 11 million barrels in an attempt to rein in prices that topped \$50 a barrel for the first time, the Oil Ministry said Tuesday.
-By increasing capacity, Saudi Arabia will be able to raise production when it wants.
-A Saudi oil ministry official, speaking on condition of anonymity, said that the kingdom would increase production, "depending on demand."
-Oil Minister Ali Naimi announced that the capacity increase would come into effect in the next few weeks, using fields where production has just begun.
-"The fields of Abu Safa and al-Qatif, which have just started production, will be used to increase the kingdom's production capacity in the coming few weeks to 11 million barrels per day," Naimi said in a statement.
-BUSINESS Crude oil reaches \$50 a barrel Unrest in the Middle East and political instability in Nigeria push up prices Associated Press Crude oil surpassed \$50 a barrel for the first time and analysts said Tuesday that prices could keep rising because of a sharp rise in global demand, tight supplies and threats to output in petroleum-producing nations such as Iraq and Nigeria.
-Homeowners and energyintensive industries could feel the sting from high oil prices worsen as seasonal demand picks up this winter, and there is already evidence that the supply disruptions caused by Hurricane Ivan are making it more costly to drive.
 The 75 percent increase in the price of oil in the past year also promises to heat up as a political issue, with just over a month until the presidential election.
-Crude futures first hit \$50 a barrel in after-hours trading late Monday, spurred higher by reports that rebels in Nigeria continue to battle for control of the vast southern oil fields in the world's seventh-largest exporter. unit of Royal A Dutch/Shell Group, which accounts for roughly half of Nigeria's daily production of 2.5 million barrels, said Tuesday that insecurity in the region forced it to shut an oil flow station in the Niger Delta that pumps 28,000 barrels a day.
+Crude futures first hit \$50 a barrel in after-hours trading late Monday, spurred higher by reports that rebels in Nigeria continue to battle for control of the vast southern oil fields in the world's seventh-largest exporter. of Royal unit A Dutch/Shell Group, which accounts for roughly half of Nigeria's daily production of 2.5 million barrels, said Tuesday that insecurity in the region forced it to shut an oil flow station in the Niger Delta that pumps 28,000 barrels a day.
 Also on Tuesday, Saudi Arabia pledged to boost the limits of its daily oil production by a half-million barrels, bringing its output capacity to 11 million barrels, but the move failed to calm markets since it does not mean actual supplies would be added anytime soon.
 Light crude for November delivery rose 26 cents to \$49.90 to a new settlement high on the New York Mercantile Exchange after trading as high as \$50.20 earlier in the day.
 Adjusting for inflation, today's prices are still about \$30 a barrel below the level reached in 1981 after the Iranian revolution.
-Even so, the United States is on pace to spend an extra \$68 billion on oil this year, or 30 percent more than was spent last year.
-That calculation is based on analysts estimates of an average oil price of \$40-per-barrel in 2004, compared with \$31 in 2003, as well as slightly higher demand of more than 20 million barrels per day.
+Even so, the United States is on pace to spend an extra \$68 billion on oil this year, or 30 day.
 This year's surge in prices has resulted in "a major redistribution of income from oil consumers to oil producers" and has been a drag on the economy, according to Nigel Gault, an economist at Global Insight.
-Gault said every \$10-perbarrel increase in the price of oil causes U.S. economic growth to slow by 0.3 percent per year.
-The financial blow is mitigated by the fact and because the industrial sector has shrunk dramatically. lence against the government, one of the myriad causes that raised the price of oil.
-But Global Insight forecasts that, by sapping some of the country's economic strength, high oil prices have made the presidential election a closer race.
+Gault said every \$10-perhigher demand of more than 20 million barrels per barrel increase in the price of oil causes U.S. economic growth to slow by 0.3 percent per year.
+The financial blow is mitigated by the fact that the country is more energy efficient than it was during the oil crises of the 1970s due to conservation measures taken since then sector has shrunk dramati- But Global Insight forecasts that, by sapping some of the country's economic strength, high oil prices have made the presidential election a closer race.

 Underpinning today's high oil prices is the fact that the world's supply buffer, or excess capacity, is just 1 percent of daily global demand of 82 million barrels.
 That leaves the industry little breathing room in the event of a prolonged supply interruption and it is why prices have climbed higher each time an Iraqi oil pipeline is attacked or Russian oil giant Yukos warns that its Ebel, director of the energy program at the Center for Strategic and International Studies in Washington, who believes oil will remain above \$40 a barrel into 2005.
 Some analysts insist, however, that oil prices are artificially high, with markets rallying on overblown fears, rather than supplydemand fundamentals.
 "We're getting close to the precipice" from where prices will fall, said Tom Kloza, director of Oil Price Information Service in Lakewood, N.J.
 Whatever the cause, soaring oil prices are potentially bad news for those who heat their homes with fuel oil, which is derived from crude, and could translate into higher bills for homeowners using natural gas, whose price tends to move in sympathy with crude. page 7